-Please answer the following questions in relation to the use of cloud computing in 2011: Note: "Use" means free of charge Answer Options Use Buy Did you use (buy) Infrastructure as a Service (e.g. Amazon EC2) in 2011?
+Please answer the following questions in relation to the use of cloud comput means free of charge ing in 2011: N lote: "Use" Answer Options Use Buy Did you use (buy) Infrastructure as a Service (e.g. Amazon EC2) in 2011?
 4 3 Did you use (buy) Platform as a Service (e.g. Microsoft Azure) in 2011?
 2 0 Did you use (buy) Software as a Service (e.g. Google Docs, Microsoft Live services) in 2011?
 7 2 Did you use (buy) disk storage services from external providers in 2011?
 2 0 Did you use (buy) tape storage services from external providers in 2011?
-0 0
+0 0 lease answer the following questions in relation to the use of cloud computing in the future: Answer Options Use Buy Do you intend to use (buy) Infrastructure as a Service in the future?
+8 5 Do you intend to use (buy) Platform as a Service in the future?
+6 0 Do you intend to use (buy) Software as a Service in the future?
+10 3 Do you intend to use (buy) disk storage services from external providers in the 9 1 e-FISCAL : Financial Study for Sustainable Computing e-Infrastructures